History of Middle Eastern people in Metro Detroit: Politics

 As of 2014, Susan Dabaja, the city council president of Dearborn, is a Muslim Arab-American and the majority of the members of the council are Arab.

+In 2021 Niraj Warikoo of the Detroit Free Press reported that Yemeni Americans in Dearborn were advocating for more of a role in their city's government.

+In 2015, Hamtramck, where 60% of the population is reported to be Muslim, elected its first majority Muslim city council.
+During the campaign, flyers appeared that said, "Get the Muslims out of Hamtramck."
+In 2021 their city council became all-Muslim with its first-ever Muslim mayor (previously, the mayors had been Polish); and in 2023 the city banned pride flags, explaining that because they are a diverse community, they did not want to provide "special treatment" to any specific groups.
+The mayor also claimed the issue was "divisive".

 Demographics

 As of 2014, 17% of the immigrants in the Global Detroit studies that are under the Middle East category are Assyrians.

 Global Detroit stated that there are 36,000 immigrants from Iraq in Macomb, Oakland, Wayne, and Washtenaw counties.
 This makes the Iraqis the second-largest immigrant group in Metro Detroit.
 There are over 16,000 persons of Iraqi origins in Oakland County, 14,198 persons of Iraqi origins in Macomb County, and 5,400 persons of Iraqi origins in Wayne County.
 Chaldean Catholics are most of the Iraqis in both Oakland and Macomb counties.
 The Iraqis are the second largest immigrant group in Oakland County.
 Most Iraqis in Wayne County live in Dearborn and other Arab communities.

 As of 2014, Global Detroit stated that 17,800 persons with Lebanese ancestry live in Metro Detroit, with 14,625 of them in Wayne County.
 Of the immigrant groups, the Lebanese are the sixth-largest.

+In 2023, according to the US Census, Wayne Country has the highest percentage of residents with Lebanese ancestry in any US county.
+Also in 2023, Iraqis are the largest MENA group in Michigan.
+Lebanese are the second largest and Yemenis the third.

 Andrew Shryock and Nabeel Abraham, editors of Arab Detroit, stated that many of the subgroups of Middle Eastern Americans have different dialects of Arabic, and that they often "keep very much to themselves" and do not intermarry or socialize with one another.